 Below are the important features of the UTSaver Deferred Compensation Plan (DCP).
 This website is intended to be a summary of the plan provisions.
 If a conflict exists between the information contained on this site and the plan document, the plan document provisions prevail.
 Please contact your dedicated UT approved financial professional for more information.

-Your Teacher Retirement System (TRS) or Optional Retirement Program (ORP) pension gives you a good start toward your retirement years, but ask yourself - where do you want to be in retirement?
+Your Teacher Retirement System (TRS) or Optional Retirement Program (ORP) pension gives you a good start toward your retirement years, but think about where you want to be in retirement.
 Like most, you’ll probably need your own personal retirement savings to help fund that vision.
 The UT Saver DCP is designed with that extra income need in mind.

-Whether you are in the TRS or ORP, you can enjoy the benefits of systematically saving pre-tax or Roth after-tax dollars by contributing to the UTSaver Deferred Compensation Plan (DCP).
+Whether you are in the TRS or ORP, you can enjoy the benefits of systematically saving pre-tax or Roth after-tax dollars by contributing to the UTSaver DCP.
 The UTSaver DCP is a voluntary supplemental retirement savings plan authorized under Section 457(b) of the Internal Revenue Code.
 Pre-tax contributions to the UTSaver DCP will reduce your currently taxable income.

 Highlights of the UTSaver DCP include:

-• The flexibility to invest on a pre-tax or after-tax basis, depending on your specific needs.
-Your pre-tax contributions and earnings (if any) are taxed only when you begin taking distributions, which may mean a lower tax bracket for you in retirement.
+- The flexibility to invest on a pre-tax or Roth after-tax basis, depending on your specific needs.
+Your pre-tax contributions and any earnings are taxed when you begin taking distributions, which may mean a lower tax bracket in retirement.

-• Retirement information and services that continue even after you retire.
+- Retirement information and resources that continue even after you retire.

 Contributions

-The IRS establishes the maximum deferral amount each year and provides two catch-up options for additional deferral amounts.
-View the current IRS limits.
+The IRS establishes the maximum deferral amount each year and provides age-based catch-up contribution options to allow you to save even more for retirement.
+View the current contribution limits.
 Your UT dedicated Voya financial professional can help you calculate how much you can contribute to the UTSaver DCP each year.

 Roth 457(b)

-Voya's UTSaver DCP offers you the opportunity to make after-tax contributions under the Roth 457(b) option.
-Roth contributions and earnings (if any) may qualify for a tax-free distribution if certain requirements are met.
+The UTSaver DCP also offers you the opportunity to make after-tax contributions under the Roth 457(b) option.
+Roth contributions and any earnings may qualify for a federal tax-free distribution if certain requirements are met.
 The distribution would be tax-free if you’ve satisfied the five-year holding period and are age 59 ½ or older, disabled or deceased.
 Learn more about the basics of Roth contributions in the UTSaver DCP Roth option overview.
 Consult your tax advisor to determine if the Roth option is right for you before enrolling or adding the Roth contribution option to your DCP account.
-Whether it better suits your personal financial situation to contribute to the UTSaver DCP with pre-tax or after-tax payroll deductions is up to you.
+Whether it better suits your personal financial situation to contribute to the UTSaver DCP with pre-tax or Roth after-tax payroll deductions is up to you.

-You may also want to check out the Roth Contribution Comparison Calculator.
-This interactive calculator is designed to help compare the possible results of investing on a Traditional (pre-tax) and/or Roth (after-tax) basis.
+To consider if the Roth option is right for you, consider visiting the Roth Contribution Comparison Calculator.
+This interactive calculator is designed to help compare the possible results of investing on a pre-tax and/or Roth after-tax basis.

-If you do not yet participate in the UTSaver DCP with Voya, you may select the Roth 457(b) option when you enroll.
-If you already have a Voya UTSaver account, you can add the Roth 457(b) contribution option to your account.
+You can elect to save on a Roth after-tax basis when you enroll UTSaver DCP.
+If you already have a UTSaver DCP account, you can add the Roth contribution option to your account at any time.
 Please contact your dedicated UT approved financial professional to learn more.

 Loans

-Loans are available under the UTSaver DCP variable annuity contract and to participating employees with an account value of at least $2,000 who have not commenced benefit payments.
+Loans are available under the UTSaver DCP to all participants with an account value of at least $2,000.
 You may borrow up to 50% of your UTSaver DCP account value, not to exceed $50,000.
 All applications for loans must be submitted to the UT System Office of Employee Benefits for approval.
-The maximum term for all loans is five years.
-If the loan is used to acquire your principal residence, the maximum loan term may be extended to 20 years.
+The maximum term for all loans is 5 years, unless the loan is used to acquire your principal residence.
+The maximum loan term for a principal residence may be extended to 20 years.
 Loan repayments are made quarterly.
-Loans will reduce your account balance, may impact your withdrawal value and limit participation in future growth potential.
+Please note: loans will reduce your account balance, may impact your withdrawal value and limit participation in future growth potential.
 Other restrictions may apply.

 Withdrawals